Sharan-m-04/BMI-Calculator/README.md

 ## How to Use

-1. Enter your weight.
+1. Enter your weight in kilograms.
-2. Enter your height.
+2. Enter your height in feet and inches.
 3. Click the "Calculate" button to view your BMI and its category.

 ## Why Use This App